85% of Aralia Students Place in Top Writing Competitions

 6. What are the submission requirements?

-Students can submit individual or group work—you can also enter as a class or a club.
-Submission requirements differ by the artistic medium category you submit to, but each one requires a minimum of 100-word reflection (also known as an artist statement).
+Students can submit individual or group work, or they can also enter as a class or a club.
+Submission requirements vary by artistic medium category, but all require a minimum 100-word reflection (also known as an artist statement).

 Your reflection should answer the following questions: